shvenkat-rh/AI-Issue-Triage/cutlery/QUICKSTART.md

   "analysis": {
     "custom_prompt_path": "",
     "description": "Optional: Path to custom prompt template file for AI analysis (leave empty to use default ansible-creator prompt)"
+  },
+  "gemini": {
+    "model": "gemini-2.0-flash-001",
+    "description": "Optional: Gemini model to use (leave empty or remove to use default)" }
 }
-}
 ```

+**Important**:
-**Important**: Replace `YOUR-ORG/YOUR-REPO` with your actual GitHub organization and repository name.
+- Replace `YOUR-ORG/YOUR-REPO` with your actual GitHub organization and repository name.
+- The `gemini.model` field is optional.
+You can omit it to use the default model.

 ### Step 3: Add Gemini API Key to GitHub Secrets